Young Justice: World Without Young Justice

 The final storyline of the series witnesses the building subplot of Secret's dark side coming to light.
 As Young Justice prepares to boost its image and expand by agreeing to star in a new reality show, Secret learns that her father is to soon be sentenced to death for the murder of her brother, Harm.
 She pleas for her teammates help in breaking him out of jail.
 When they refuse and later condemn her after freeing her father anyway, a betrayed Secret erupts in a fit of anger, violently attacks her friends, and agrees to leave Earth for Apokolips with Darkseid, at last giving in to his offer of tutelage.
-With Secret now in service to one of humanity's greatest adversaries, and now totally in control of her vast power linking her to the abyss, the team apprehensively prepares to face their former friend.
+With Secret now in service to one of humanity's greatest adversaries, and now in control of the power linking her to the abyss, the team apprehensively prepares to face their former friend.
 Impulse confesses his fear over his own lack of regard for his own life; Empress, now left to care for two newborn infants faces the possibility that her career as a super-hero may be over; Slo-Bo, with his physically inferior body, is slowly beginning to degrade; Cissie at last establishes peace with her mother; and Superboy and Wonder Girl finally confess their feelings for one another.
 When Secret finally attacks in a final confrontation condemning her friends for failing her, Robin admits their failings and appeals to Secret's reason and inner goodness.
 Upon breaking down in tears and giving up the people she had previously consumed, Secret is confronted and scorned by an angered Darkseid.
-Slo-Bo attempts to attack the New God but is seemingly obliterated by a shot of Darkseid's Omega Effect.
-Darkseid then uses his Omega Effect to strip Secret of her immortality and her power, rendering her "normal" as punishment for her betrayal; ironically, being "normal" was all Secret really yearned for all along.
-The last page reveals that Slo-Bo, rather than being killed by Darkseid, was instead flung into the far future, where he is (consciously) imprisoned as a statue in the Young Justice of the 853rd Century's cave headquarters.
+Slo-Bo attempts to attack Darkseid, but is seemingly obliterated.
+Darkseid then strips Secret of her powers as punishment for her betrayal.
+The last page reveals that Slo-Bo was transported to the headquarters of the 853rd century Young Justice, petrified but left conscious.